List of content you will read in this article:

 sudo yum groupinstall -y "GNOME Desktop"

 Please note: to install this package, you must have at least 2.2Gb of free space.

-Now, reboot server after the installation is complete.
+Step 3: Now, reboot the server after the installation is complete.

 sudo yum install -y tigervnc-server